Want More Professional Dental Referrals? Three Tips For Success

 - Faxing records, copying x-rays and other associated tasks involved with maintaining professional referral relationships

 A smooth, interconnected relationship between a general practice and a specialist can result in more referrals for both offices, greater patient satisfaction, and improved treatment plan acceptance.
 It’s a win-win for everyone and should be part of any dental marketing strategy.
 So why does it seem to be such a challenge to get it right?
 We have a few tips to improve the process for everyone involved.

 Specialists aren’t the only ones with referral pads

 If you’re a general dentist with a passion for sedation, cosmetic dentistry, implants or other specialty procedures, you should be actively facilitating referrals with other GP’s and specialists.
-Just like the oral surgeon you refer to gives you a referral pad, a general dentist who wants more specialty procedures should have their own custom referral pad.
+Just like the oral surgeon you refer to gives you a referral pad, a general dentist who wants more specialty procedures should have their own custom dental referral form.
 Referral sources will take you more seriously and you’ll look like a professional.

 Nurture those referral relationships

-Not sure how to get these referral pads in the hands of referring doctors, or how to facilitate those relationships?
+Not sure how to get these dental referral pads in the hands of referring doctors, or how to facilitate those relationships?
 Christina Sarge, one of our seasoned dentist marketing strategists, believes the key to building better referrals lies in consistency and having the right person in charge.
 Here’s her step-by-step guide for building and maintaining referral relationships.

 - First, identify the list of doctors who are already referring to you.
 This is your priority list and you want to keep nurturing these people.